 IBM SPSS Modeler

-- Finds patterns in text, flat files, databases, data warehouses, and Hadoop distributions in a multi-cloud environment.
+- Finds patterns in text, flat files, databases, data warehouses, and Hadoop distributions in a multicloud environment.

-- 40+ out-of-box machine learning algorithms.
+- 40+ out-of-the-box machine learning algorithms.

-- Can be expensive.
+- SPSS Modeler can be expensive.

 - An active community is continuously integrating new developments.